KoreTeknology/python-codes-library-addon-for-Blender/README.md

 ![logo](https://github.com/KoreTeknology/code-snippets-library-addon-for-Blender/blob/master/header_r1.jpg)

-# Download the latest release [Here](https://github.com/KoreTeknology/code-snippets-library-addon-for-Blender/releases)
+# Download the latest release [Here](https://github.com/KoreTeknology/code-snippets-library-addon-for-Blender/releases) (BETA Demo)
 ## or Update from the Preferences add-on if you have installed a previous version

 ---